 The Rebbe of Apta had been listening intently all the while.
-When the tavernkeeper had finished, he rose, thanked him and left.
+When the tavernkeeper had finished, he rose, leaders, arranged according to the Sidra. volume set is Jewish book

-When he returned to his own beis medrash in Mezibuz the Rebbe related all that he had heard to his chasidim, adding, "Whoever enters partnership with Hashem and is scrupulously honest in his dealings - is blessed with the power of performing wonders!"
+When he returned to his own beis You are the Master of the world, the medrash in Mezibuz the Rebbe related all that he had heard to his chasidim, adding, "Whoever enters partnership with Hashem and is scrupulously honest in his dealings - is blessed with the power of performing wonders!"

-Tales of Tzadikim by G. Matov is a wonderful collection of stories from our Sages and the great Torah and Chassidic leaders, arranged according to the Sidra.
-The fivevolume set is available from your favorite Jewish book store, or online at artscroll.com.
+Tales of Tzadikim by G. Matov is a wonderful collection of stories from our Sages and the areat Torah and Chassidic